JosiahBessler/Genesis-Field-Theory/README.md

 - oscillatory features in the matter power spectrum P(k)
 - dark-field time-dilation effects
 - gravitational-wave echo phenomenology
-- rotation-curve predictions across the SPARC dataset
+- rotation-curve modeling and comparisons across the SPARC dataset using AI-generated fitting tools
 - halo-based life-detection heuristics

 **This is not a validated physical theory**, but a **conceptual experiment in using AI to formalize a new cosmological framework**.